guardrail-labs/llm-guardrail-api/docs/compliance/sbom.md

 - Verifier Service

 Use these SBOMs for supplier risk reviews and compliance audits.
-If you need to regenerate them in your environment, run the verifier workflow against the release artifacts and export the CycloneDX files alongside the attestation bundle.
+If you need to regenerate them in your environment, run the SBOM workflow and export the CycloneDX files alongside the attestation bundle.

 To obtain an SBOM:
 1. Download the release asset from your Guardrail artifact registry or GitHub Release page.